-Proof that $P \lor Q \to Q \lor P$.
-We are given $P \lor Q$.
-Case distinction on this:
+Proof that P \vee Q \rightarrow Q \vee P. We assume P \vee Q. Case distinction on this:

 - P holds.
 We are done by choosing the right side. - Q holds.
 We are done by choosing the left side.

 As a general rule, we can always create a bullet point list.
 If we get further sub-tasks, we can always create more nested bullet points.
 While it depends on your style, you might want to avoid more than three levels of indentation.
 Instead, use other methods of structuring the proof, which we outline soon.
 For now, we focus on how we conventionally phrase the several proof rules we have seen so far.